asktami/noteful-app/README.md

       npm install
       npm start

-      Use db BACKUP.json, from this repo, as the datasource (renamed as db.json).
+      Use db BACKUP.json, from this repo, as the datasource (renamed as db.json, replacing the existing db.json).

       Ctrl-c to close the server
 ```

+2. Change the backend API endpoints in `./src/config.js`

 You can see documentation for the JSON server once its started by visiting http://localhost:9090.
 You can see all of the data currently stored in the server by visiting http://localhost:9090/db.